braboj/the-great-wall/docs/analysis.md

 - As a user, I can access the total cost of the wall using the API.
 - As a user, I can access the log files using the API.
 - As a user, I can adjust the number of crews using the API.

-### 8. Questions

-> This section is only for demonstrating the questions that arise during the
-> analysis phase.
-The questions are not expected to be answered in the context
-> of the problem.

-1. The length of the wall is 300 miles, but it seems the length is not relevant to the problem.
-2. Are we obliged to use a database to store the wall profiles and sections?
-3. Should we use the library `unittest` as a standard library for testing?
-4. How is the user  to set the configuration file and the log file?
-5. Can we ssume that the solution will not be assessed based on some performance, e.g. response time?
-6. Should we extend the `multiprocessing.get_logger()` to log tap the messages from the library or focus on our custom logger?